DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 The working title for this initiative was **AuthID**, we have later adopted the term **AuthInfo** and refer to the actual mechanism as **AuthInfo** token for easier mapping with existing and standard EPP RFC terminology.
 Do note the term **AuthID** might appear in examples, documentation and filenames, this can be exchanged for **AuthInfo** and **AuthInfo** token where appropriate.

 The term **external** name server change is between two different name server administrators, which cannot be resolved to have any relation of belonging to the same registrar group in the registry.
 The term **Internal** name server change is between two name server administrators, which can be resolved to have a relation of belonging to the same registrar group with the registry.

+The term NSP is use to describe the nameserver administrator (NSA) and registrar users with the similar role in a registrar group.

 ### XML and XSD Examples